-No of schools No classrooms of Water needs % Sanitation needs Electricity needs

-94 1146 Water available No water available Backlog Backlog

-Total no of Total of 40% 60% 43% 24%
+No of schools No of classrooms Water needs % Sanitation needs Electricity needs 94 1146 Water available No water available Backlog Backlog Total no of learners Total of teachers 40% 60% 43% 24% 26869 1290

-learners teachers

-26869 1290

 Although the template depicts a ratio of 1: 26 in terms of classroom allocation, the reality is that there is an influx of pupils into urban areas and these scenario changes significantly when head count is done.
 The situation in Marapong primary and secondary schools portrays a record of 1: 60 students to a classroom.